libra/website/docs/life-of-a-transaction.md

 ### Execution → Storage (EX.4)

-Execution takes the values from its "scratchpad" and sends them to storage for persistence via `Storage::SaveTransactions()`.
-Execution then prunes the old values from the "scratchpad" that are no longer needed (for example, parallel blocks that can not be committed).
+Execution takes the values from its  “scratchpad” and sends them to storage for persistence via `Storage::SaveTransactions()`.
+Execution then prunes the old values from the “scratchpad” that are no longer needed (for example, parallel blocks that can not be committed).

 ### Execution README